zivz/weatherapp_codelab/codelab.md

 * Our alert style defaults to .alert
 * We create an instance of alertController with the provided info above.
 * Then we add an action, with a button name "Ok".
-* Since no handler is needed open pressing the button, we leave the handler as `nil`.
+* Since no handler is needed upon pressing the button, we leave the handler as `nil`.
 * Then we use the Main Queue for UI Updates and present the alert.

 ## Are we there yet?